smoradi/jpaypal/README.txt

 # You may find using com.paypal.sdk:rest-api-sdk:x.x.x.jar directly
 # in your application easier and simpler, then is better to use it directly.
 #
+# But if you prefer to use Paypal-rest-api-sdk in one corner and reuse
+# It's functionality through HTTP protocol or
 # If you want to connect to Paypal rest api through proxy server and
-# your java process also needs to have below parameters
+# your java process also needs to be configured for example with below
+# parameters:
 # -Dhttps.proxyHost=localhost -Dhttps.proxyPort=8118 \
 #  -Dhttp.proxyHost=localhost -Dhttp.proxyPort=8118 \
 #  -DsocksProxyHost=localhost -DsocksProxyPort=9050 \